California Community Colleges: Governance

 The system is governed by the Board of Governors which, within the bounds of state law, sets systemwide policy.
-The 17 Board members, who represent the public, faculty, students, and classified employees, are appointed by the Governor of California as directed by Section 71000 of the California Education Code.
+The 17 Board members, who represent the public, faculty, students, and classified employees, are appointed by the governor of California as directed by Section 71000 of the California Education Code.
 The Board is also directed by the Education Code to allow local authority and control of the community college districts to the "maximum degree permissible" and AB 1725 in 1974 added a formal consultation process which has resulted in the formation of a Consultation Council to assure the Board of Governors and Chancellor's Office remain responsive in this respect.

+The board usually meets seven times per year.
+The majority of the meetings are held at the Chancellor's Office located in Sacramento, but a minority of the meetings (one or two each year) are held in Southern California.

-The system is administered by the Chancellor's Office located in Sacramento, which is responsible for allocating state funding and provides leadership and technical assistance to the colleges.
+The system is administered by the Chancellor's Office in Sacramento, which is responsible for allocating state funding and provides leadership and technical assistance to the colleges.
 The Chancellor brings policy recommendations to the Board of Governors, and possesses the authority to implement the policies of the Board through his leadership of the Chancellor's Office.
 The Chancellor plays a key role in the consultation process.

-The CCC is a founding and charter member of CENIC, the Corporation for Education Network Initiatives in California, the nonprofit organization which provides extremely high-performance Internet-based networking to California's K-12 research and education community.
+The CCC is a founding and charter member of CENIC, the Corporation for Education Network Initiatives in California, the nonprofit organization which provides extremely high-performance Internet-based networking to California's K–12 research and education community.